suvchr105/InteriorDesignVoiceAIProject/README.md

 # 🏠 Interior Design Voice AI Agent — Ekam Apps Technical Assessment

 This project automates the qualification of interior design leads using voice AI agents, Airtable, and the n8n automation platform.
-It is designed as part of the Ekam Apps Technical Assessment (April 2025) and simulates a fully automated outbound voice call workflow that collects lead information and updates records based on real call results.
+It simulates a fully automated outbound voice call workflow that collects lead information and updates records based on real call results.

 ---
 ## DEMO Video